asfktz/promise-all-map/README.md

 A tiny helper that makes Promise.all a bit more useful by:
 - Accepting a mapper function as a second argument
-- Resolving object of promises too
+- Resolving an object of promises too

 ### Install